 Of all the animals to encounter in a tropical rainforest, amphibians and reptiles are often a favorite find.
 From showy lizards to leaf-like frogs, shy turtles to pencil-thin snakes, this group of animals fascinates many.
 In the lowlands and foothills of central Panama, dozens of species of frogs, lizards, snakes and other herpetofauna exhibit a dazzling array of adaptations and life histories.
 Many species are most active at night, when the forest comes alive with the calls of frogs, toads and other nocturnal creatures.
 Their unique behaviors and attractive coloration impress even the most skeptical.
 Join us at the Canopy Tower and Canopy Lodge for this exciting reptile and amphibian tour focused on these vertebrates and their amazing natural histories!

 For this exciting 8-night amphibian and reptile tour, herpetologist Dr. Stephen Mullin will join our bilingual naturalist guides.
-Steve is the Chair of the Department of Biology at Stephen F. Austin State University and Editor of Herpetologica, an international scientific journal specializing in reptiles and amphibians.
+Steve is the Chair of the Department of Biology at Arkansas State University and former Editor of Herpetologica, an international scientific journal specializing in reptiles and amphibians.
 He has been involved in herpetology surveys in tropical America, and is the lead instructor for a field herpetology workshop hosted at the Southwest Research Station in Arizona.
 Now, Steve brings his passion, knowledge and enthusiasm for amphibians and reptiles to us!

 Join Steve and Canopy Family’s naturalist guides for an unforgettable tour in search of an array of Panamanian reptiles and amphibians!
 We will visit some of our premier areas for wildlife watching during the day, and conclude several days with night hikes, when many of these animals are most active.
 Steve brings his knowledge and expertise to this exciting program on our daily walks, and will deliver informative presentations regarding the natural history, ecology and conservation of tropical reptiles and amphibians.
 By maximizing our opportunities for exploration, we will no doubt find many interesting representatives of these two groups of animal!
 There are also ample opportunities to enjoy the birds, mammals, invertebrates, and plant life of the rainforests!